-Millions of dollars are wasted annually due to damage caused by water, more interesting is the fact that with simple education we can reduce and even eliminate water damage from affecting our houses.
+Millions of dollars are wasted annually due to damage caused by water.
+More interesting is the fact that with simple education, we can reduce and even eliminate water damage from affecting our houses.
 Be it your living room being flooded due to a burst pipe in the laundry area, the cupboards and vanities being ruined due to an undetected leaking pipe or the bedroom getting drenched due to a leak in the roof.

-So proper disposal is one good way to prevent a blocked sewer issue and prevent sewage water from overflowing outside the property and possible getting inside the house.
-They are also caused by the entry of tree roots inside the drain pipes due to a crack or broken pipe so an annual check of your sewer pipes is also one good preventive measure to ensure that you don’t get this issue.
+So proper disposal is one good way to prevent a blocked sewer issue and prevent sewage water from overflowing outside the property and possibly getting inside the house.
+They are also caused by the entry of tree roots inside the drain pipes due to a crack or broken pipe, so an annual check of your sewer pipes is also one good preventive measure to ensure that you don’t get this issue.

 So when a heavy downpour occurs, this causes water to overflow and run down the eaves and can go inside your house and trickle down your roof.
-Make sure then to clean your roof of debris and trim trees that are near your roof so as to prevent leaves accumulating on top.
+Make sure then to clean your roof of debris and trim trees that are near your roof to prevent leaves from accumulating on top.

-Always remember, preventive measures are the best approach in order to prevent water damage from occurring in your property.
+Always remember, preventive measures are the best approach in order to prevent water damage from occurring on your property.
 If you got any plumbing work done, call your expert plumbers right away.